This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 ANTI-GMO SENTIMENT IN HAWAII

-Hawaii State Sen. Mike Gabbard introduced a bill requiring all genetically modified whole foods sold in Hawaii be labeled and another requiring companies to reveal their test plots of genetically engineered crops.
+Hawaii State Sen. Mike Gabbard introduced a bill requiring all genetically modified whole foods sold in Hawaii to be labeled and another requiring companies to reveal their test plots of genetically engineered crops.
 Gabbard and his staff say the bills are the first of their kind in Hawaii, although similar legislation has been introduced on the mainland.
 There was support for the bill in downtown Hilo today (Feb 14).

 Hilo No GMO